4d/docs/docs/Views/views.md

 ### Reordering views

-You can change the display order of views by dragging/dropping them within the View Editor.
+You can change the display order of views by dragging/dropping them within the View palette.

 Note that the Default view does not change: